DannickFox/fourier/README.md

 # fourier
-Direct and Radix-2 implementations for Discrete Fourier Transform.
+Direct and Radix-2 FFT implementations for Discrete Fourier Transform.